trueos/trueos-docs/trueos-handbook/postinstall.rst

 associated with that |trueos| system is inserted.
 They must input the password associated with the removable device in order to log in.

-.. note:: When a user is configured to use a PersonaCrypt device, that user cannot log in using an unencrypted session on the same system.
+When a user is configured to use a PersonaCrypt device, that user cannot log in using an unencrypted session on the same system.
 In other words, the PersonaCrypt username is reserved only for PersonaCrypt use.
 If necessary to login to both encrypted and unencrypted sessions on the same system, create two different user accounts; one for each type of session.

-Encryption is also possible without requiring removable devices using *PEFS*.
-Refer to the |sysadm| section on :sysclbk:`PEFS Encryption <pefs>` for more detailed instructions to initialize a user with *PEFS*.
+.. note:: Encryption is also possible without requiring removable devices using *PEFS*.
+Refer to the |sysadm| handbook section on :sysclbk:`PEFS Encryption <pefs>` for more detailed instructions to initialize a user with *PEFS*.

 :numref:`Figure %s <persona1>` shows the :guilabel:`PersonaCrypt` tab.
-This tab is used to initialize PersonaCrypt for the user.
+This is used to initialize PersonaCrypt for the user.

 .. _persona1: